 For the purposes of this discussion, I think it's useful to define two classes of large and generalizable models:

-{\bf Weak foundation model}: {\it A machine learning or deep learning model trained on diverse data to support application across a wide range of downstream tasks.
-The term is often used in reference to large AI models, although foundation models are more precisely defined by their general-purpose adaptability rather than size alone.} \cite{CMA}.
+{\bf Weak foundation model}: {\it A machine learning or deep learning model trained on diverse data to support its application across a wide range of downstream tasks.
+The term is often used to refer to large AI models, though foundation models are more precisely defined by their general-purpose adaptability rather than by size alone.} \cite{CMA}.

 {\bf Strong foundation models}: {\it A ‘general-purpose AI’ or ‘GPAI’ system.
-These are capable of a range of general tasks (such as text synthesis, image manipulation and audio generation.
+These are capable of a range of general tasks (such as text synthesis, image manipulation, and audio generation.
 Notable examples are OpenAI’s GPT-3 and GPT-4, foundation models that underpin the conversational chat agent ChatGPT} \cite{Lovelace}.

 Here I use `weak' and `strong' not to mean `bad' or `good', but rather to mean `relaxed' or `stringent' definitions, as in weak and strong stationarity.
 In general, I don't think any publication has come close to a strong foundation model in cardiology.
-Even the current array of weak foundation models are lacking key additional characteristics in order to be thought of as a foundation model.
+Even the current array of weak foundation models lacks key additional characteristics to be considered a foundation model.
 For one, models have not yet been trained on data spanning a sufficiently broad geographic range.
-Available data come primarily from a handful of datasets in the United States, one or two from Europe and China and a single dataset from Brazil.
-It's difficult to imagine that these databases, skewed largely to middle-aged populations in the East Coast of the USA, represent all of humanity.
+Available data come primarily from a handful of datasets in the United States, one or two from Europe and China, and a single dataset from Brazil.
+It's difficult to imagine that these databases, skewed largely to middle-aged populations on the East Coast of the USA, represent all of humanity.